 Notify their Instructor(s), their Academic Advisor (MC) or Academic Success Counselor (ASC), and the Registrar’s Office that they have military orders that will prohibit them from continuing as a student in the current academic term.

 Students who meet the criteria listed above are eligible for the following:

-If the request for withdrawal is during the first half of the Module/Semester, students will receive a grade of “W” for each course in which they are enrolled, no course credit shall be awarded, and the term shall not be counted toward in the Pace of Completion for Satisfactory Academic Progress.
+If the request for withdrawal is during the first half of the Module/Semester, students will receive no grade for the courses in which they are enrolled, no course credit shall be awarded, and the term shall not be counted toward in the Pace of Completion for Satisfactory Academic Progress.
 A full refund of tuition and/or room and board will be granted.